sbi-dev/sbi/docs/docs/faq/question_07.md

 - `.sample(sample_shape)`, where sample_shape is a shape tuple, e.g., `(n,)`, and returns a batch of n samples, e.g., of shape (n, 2)` for a two dimenional prior.
 - `.log_prob(value)` method that returns the "log probs" of parameters under the prior, e.g., for a batches of n parameters with shape `(n, ndims)` it should return a log probs array of shape `(n,)`.

-For sbi > 0.17.2 this could look like the following:
+For `sbi v0.17.2` and above this could look like the following:

 ```python
 class CustomUniformPrior: